 The training course is based on

-- FIS Telemark International Competition Rules (TICR), Approved by the 50th International Ski Congress, Cancun (MEX) 2016. - National Telemark Racing rules as appropriate. - Special recommendations made by the Race Director for certain events.
+- FIS Telemark International Competition Rules (TICR), Updated annually, but correct as at Jul 2024. - National Telemark Racing rules as appropriate. - Special recommendations made by the Race Director for certain events.

 Supporting online media can be found at: